op3/boris/README.md

-                        --bg-spectrum, if specified (optional) (default: None) --bg-scale BG_SCALE   relative scale of background spectrum live time to observed spectrum live time (optional) (default: 1.0) --cal-bin-centers C0 [C1 ...]
+                        --bg-spectrum, if specified (optional) (default: None) --bg-scale BG_SCALE   relative scale of background spectrum live time to observed spectrum live time (optional) (default: 1.0) --rema-name REMA_NAME
-                        Provide an energy calibration for the bin centers of the observed spectrum, if bins are unknown (tv style calibration) (default: None) --cal-bin-edges C0 [C1 ...]
-                        Provide an energy calibration for the bin edges of the observed spectrum, if bins are unknown (default: None) --rema-name REMA_NAME
-                        Name of the detector response matrix in matrix file (default: rema)
+                        name of the detector response matrix in matrix file (default: rema)
   --norm-hist [NORM_HIST]
-                        Divide detector response matrix by this histogram (e. g., to correct for number of simulated particles) (default: None)
+                        divide detector response matrix by this histogram (e. g., to correct for number of simulated particles) (optional) (default: None) --cal-bin-centers C0 [C1 ...]
+                        energy calibration for the bin centers of the observed spectrum, if bins are unknown (tv style calibration) (default: None) --cal-bin-edges C0 [C1 ...]
+                        energy calibration for the bin edges of the observed spectrum, if bins are unknown (default: None)

+advanced arguments:
+  -s SEED, --seed SEED  set random seed
+  -c CORES, --cores CORES
+                        number of cores to utilize (default: 1) --thin THIN           thin the resulting trace by a factor (default: 1) --tune TUNE           number of initial steps used to tune the model (default: 1000)
+  --burn BURN           number of initial steps to discard (burn-in phase)
+                        (default: 1000)
+  -n NDRAWS, --ndraws NDRAWS
+                        number of samples to draw per core (default: 2000)
 ```

 A simple convolution of an incident spectrum using the response matrix can be performed using the `sirob` program: